marwanthestudent/marwanthestudent.github.io/_pages/about.md

 [Handpose_Estimation](https://github.com/marwanthestudent/Handpose_Estimation)<br>
   A 3D hand pose recognition system using a dataset of hand joint coordinates.<br>

-For more projects checkout my github on the left column!!
+For more projects checkout my github !!